Best Online Places To Read Hollywood Screenplays For Free

 The premise is every day, a new script is chosen and uploaded onto the website, so if you’re following along, you can see the progress as the site’s growing script index is being built out.

-This would be a good source for screenplays when you don’t know what you want to read, as you can use the script of the day as inspiration.
-Always good to start your day by reading a script to better hone your craft!
+This would be a good source for screenplays when you don’t know what you want to read, as you can use the day’s script as inspiration.
+It’s always good to start your day by reading a script to hone your craft better!

 9. Studiobinder.